-The most important aim of the school's games programme is to cover the needs of all boys and girls and provide the opportunity for all to maximise their sporting potential.
-For some this involves their regular compulsory timetabled games commitments, and for others it extends to playing for the school.
-A 100 minute double lesson of Games is compulsory each week for all pupils in the 1st and 2nd Years, with 150 minutes a fortnight in the 3rd, 4th and 5th Year.
-We also provide compulsory Physical Education for all pupils up to and including the 3rd Year.
+The aim of the school's PE and Games programme is to help pupils discover the importance of physical activity and how it relates to maintaining a healthy lifestyle.
+We run an equal access curriculum, which allows all our pupils the opportunity to enjoy each sport and activity that Truro School offer. .
+Alongside our mandatory curriculum, we run sports teams, clubs and activities.
+Each pupil can represent the school in their chosen fixture at least once a year. .
+A 100 minute double lesson of Games is compulsory each week for all pupils in the 1st and 2nd Years and 3rd year, with 150 minutes a fortnight in 4th and 5th Year.
+We also provide compulsory Physical Education for all pupils up to and including the 3rd Year, which is 100 minutes a fortnight.